Billionaire Bloomberg proposes tax plan aimed at wealthy

 The former New York City mayor has based his plan on its potential to raise enough revenue to finance his proposals for expanding health care, housing, education and infrastructure, among other programs.

+“I'm a wealthy guy, I didn't need a tax cut and so we're going to have to put a little of that back,” Bloomberg said Saturday at a campaign stop in Denver.
+“We need money for infrastructure in this country.”

-Campaign officials, who spoke on condition of anonymity to discuss the tax plan details, said it would raise roughly $5 trillion over 10 years, though that figure could be adjusted higher or lower based on the funding needs of Bloomberg's policy agenda.
+Campaign officials, who spoke on condition of anonymity to discuss the details of the tax plan before it is released, said it would raise roughly $5 trillion over 10 years, though that figure could be adjusted higher or lower based on the funding needs of Bloomberg's policy agenda.
 Animating the plan is the idea that wealthier Americans should pay more for programs that would benefit the middle class and impoverished families.

-Bloomberg is expected to discuss the plan on Saturday at the opening of his campaign's Denver office.

 While the plan does not include enough specifics to verify just how much money it would likely raise, the changes would clearly increase taxes for Bloomberg, who founded an eponymous media company that specializes in financial data and whose net worth is estimated at more than $50 billion.